9 Naive Bayes Classifier

 round(auc(roc_naive_bayes), 3)

-The AUC value, 0.957, measures the model’s ability to distinguish between the two classes.
-It can be interpreted as the probability that a randomly selected “good risk” customer receives a higher predicted probability than a randomly selected “bad risk” customer.
+The AUC value, 0.967, measures the model’s ability to distinguish between approved and rejected applications.
+It can be interpreted as the probability that a randomly selected approved application receives a higher predicted probability of approval than a randomly selected rejected application.
 An AUC of 1 corresponds to perfect discrimination, whereas an AUC of 0.5 indicates performance no better than random guessing.

 Practice: Using a 70%–30% train–test split, refit the Naive Bayes classifier and report the corresponding ROC curve and AUC value.
 How do these results compare with those obtained using the 80%–20% split?
 Briefly comment on any differences you observe.

 This chapter introduced the Naive Bayes classifier as an efficient and interpretable approach to probabilistic classification.
-Grounded in Bayes’ theorem, the method estimates the probability that an observation belongs to a given class under the assumption of conditional independence among predictors.
-Although this assumption rarely holds exactly, Naive Bayes often performs well in practice, particularly in high-dimensional settings.
+Grounded in Bayes’ theorem, the method estimates the probability that an observation belongs to a given class by combining prior information with observed predictor values.
+We first examined the probabilistic foundation of the method through Bayes’ theorem and then showed how this idea leads naturally to a practical classification rule based on posterior probabilities.

-Overall, Naive Bayes frames classification as a probabilistic decision problem rather than a purely categorical one.
-Its conditional independence assumption represents a deliberate trade-off, sacrificing modeling flexibility in exchange for interpretability and computational efficiency.
-As the case study demonstrated, the practical usefulness of the model depends not only on predictive accuracy, but also on how probability thresholds are chosen to reflect domain-specific costs and decision objectives.
+A key takeaway from this chapter is that Naive Bayes treats classification as a probabilistic decision problem rather than a purely categorical one.
+Its conditional independence assumption represents a deliberate trade-off: the model sacrifices flexibility in order to gain computational efficiency, simplicity, and interpretability.
+As the case study showed, the practical value of Naive Bayes depends not only on predictive performance, but also on how probability thresholds are chosen to reflect the goals and costs of the application domain.

 The following exercises are designed to strengthen your understanding of the Naive Bayes classifier and its practical applications.
 They progress from conceptual questions that test your grasp of probabilistic reasoning and model assumptions, to hands-on analyses using the churn_mlc and churn datasets from the liver package.
 Together, these tasks guide you through data preparation, model training, evaluation, and interpretation—helping you connect theoretical principles to real-world predictive modeling.